ericoporto/ags-manual-wiki/Keycodes.md

     if (keycode == eKeyA) Display("You pressed A");
     if (keycode == eKeyPlus) Display("You pressed the Plus key");

+*Compatibility:* the mod key constants (eKeyShiftLeft to eKeyAltRight) are only supported since AGS 3.6.0.
+In previous versions you'd have to use corresponding numeric values.

 ### Key modifiers

 In addition, there's separate `eKeyMod` enumeration with modifier "flags".
 These values are special so that they may be combined in one variable to make a list of modifiers (like, Shift + Ctrl).
-This enumeration is supported since AGS 3.6.0.
+This enumeration is supported since **AGS 3.6.0**.
 Following is the list of possible values:

 AGS modifier | Mod |
 --- | ---